 3. San Diego

 San Diego, California holds its position as the fifth most attractive spot to live in California.
 The delightful sea shores, reliably calm environment and resourceful occupation market make San Diego a fascination for the individuals who can manage the cost of it.
 A significant expense of living contends with work openings.
-The individuals who can find some kind of harmony in the expense of lodging and pay will discover San Diego an almost ideal spot to live.
-Like LA, San Diego also offers a similar experience of the bustling city life in New York.

 - Median home value: $649,617